 Is almond milk bad for you?

-How many calories in almond milk?
+How many calories are present in almond milk?

 Where does almond milk come from?

 Almond milk comes from grinding almonds in a blender with water and straining the pulp.
-It is plant milk and has many benefits.
+It is plant-based milk and has many benefits.
 You can also make almond milk by mixing water with almond butter.

-How many carbs in almond milk?
+How many carbohydrates are present in almond milk?

-How much calcium in almond milk?
+How much calcium is present in almond milk?

-How much protein in almond milk?
+How much protein does almond milk contain?